raito-io/cli-plugin-azure-ad/README.md

 1. The Raito CLI to be correctly installed.
 You can check out our [documentation](http://docs.raito.io/docs/cli/installation) for help on this.
 2. A Raito Cloud account to synchronize your Azure Active Directory with.
 If you don't have this yet, visit our webpage at (https://raito.io) and request a trial account.
 3. At least one Azure account with Active Directory setup
+   1. You'll need the Tenant ID of your directory
+   2. Under 'App registrations', set up a new application for this integration.
+You'll need the Application (client) ID.
+   3. In the newly created application go to 'Certificates & secrets' to create a new client secret
+   4. In the newly created application go to 'API Permissions' and make sure the application has the permissions `Group.Read.All`, `User.Export.All`, `User.Read` and `User.Read.All`.
+Make sure these are approved.
+To do this, go to the 'Enterprise applications' menu in your AD Directory, find your application and go to 'Permissions'.

 ## Usage
 To use the plugin, add the following snippet to your Raito CLI configuration file (`raito.yml`, by default) under the `targets` section: